 Learn more about our natural gas projects and assets, including pipelines and storage, and more below.

 Sorry, there were no results.

-TC Energy’s 2017 NGTL System Expansion Project plays a key role in meeting Canadian energy demands and has been completed.
+TC Energy’s 2017 NGTL System Expansion plays a key role in meeting Canadian energy demands.
+Learn more

 TC Energy is proposing to construct and operate multiple natural gas pipeline and compressor unit additions as part of the 2021 NGTL System Expansion Project in Alberta.

 On March 9, 2018, NOVA Gas Transmission Ltd. (NGTL), a wholly owned subsidiary of TransCanada PipeLines Limited received regulatory approval to purchase and assume operation of sections of the existing Albersun Pipeline, from Suncor Energy Logistics Corporation (Suncor).
 The Albersun Pipeline provides natural gas delivery services within the Fort McMurray area of Alberta.

 The proposed Alberta XPress project is a market-driven response to the rising demand for natural gas on the U.S. Gulf Coast and beyond.